Toshini29/thesis/README.md

 <sub>![CI](https://github.com/INSM-TUM/karibdis/actions/workflows/python-test.yml/badge.svg)</sub>

-Karibdis is a research prototype **Knowledge-graph-based Business Process Management System** to enable semantically explainable process execution support.
+Karibdis is a proof-of-concept research prototype for a **Knowledge-graph-based Business Process Management System** to enable semantically explainable process execution support.
 It allows to import process knowledge from various sources, such as text, event logs, or existing ontologies and knowledge graphs.
 The imported knowledge is stored in an internal RDF-based **Process Knowledge Graph**, which the system uses for providing grounded explanations for decision support.